PundiAI/fx-docs/resources/f-x-cored-commands-documentation.md

 ```bash
 fxcored keys add --multisig=name1,name2,name3[...] --multisig-threshold=K new_key_name
 ```
+> Be sure to note that for multisig accounts, if you were to create any transaction, for example `--from=<multisig_account>` your `<multisig_account>` needs to be the wallet address ie `fx123l3kjltjwlfgjslfg....`.
+Only for those non-multisig accounts can you use the name of the account ie `--from=sheldoncooper`.

 `K` is the minimum number of private keys that must have signed the transactions that carry the public key's address as signer.